 According to the Good Practices Code of the pharmaceutical industry, the medical information department in each company must assure that the information provided by their professionals must be accurate, balanced, honest, objective and sufficiently complete to allow its addressees to judge for themselves the therapeutic value of the drug.
 A company should commit itself scientifically and morally to the content of the information it provides.
-If external service companies participate in the preparation of the information, it is the responsibility of the laboratory to ensure that these companies comply with the Ethics Code.
-When promoting medical information in consumer media or to general audiences, it has to be undertaken by authorized third parties, such as physicians.
-There are no restrictions about communicating information from medical seminars or congresses, other than the general rules for drug promotion already discussed.
-According to the Ethics Code of the AMIIF, the results of a study should be the object of a complete report by the designated coordinator and be transmitted to all investigators as soon as it is available.
+If external service companies participate in the preparation of the information, it is the responsibility of the laboratory to ensure that these medical information in consumer media or to general audiences, it has to be undertaken by authorized third parties, such as physicians.
+There are no restrictions or congresses, other than the general rules for drug a complete report by the designated coordinator and be transmitted to all investigators as soon as it is available.
 If the results of the study are published, that is considered appropriate information for researchers.
-Clinical studies should not be used as disguised promotions.
+Clinical studies distribution of press releases.
+Although no materials of this kind are submitted for authorization, it is common practice to observe the codes of ethics that promote honesty in the information and it is important to have the approval of a physician or a specialist in the matter.
+As a rule, no information is released to the media without the written approval of the medical department in the pharmaceutical company behind the information.
+Also, the use of a product's commercial brand name should be avoided.
+Regarding printed materials for the consumer, excess'; in the case of medications: 'Ask your Doctor' and for edibles: 'Eat Healthy'.